Impact of the COVID-19 pandemic on crime: Crime

 COVID-19 caused a reduction in many types of crime around the world.
 A report by USA Today on 4 April 2020 showed a decrease in criminal incidents (in America) since 15 March in nineteen out of twenty police agencies examined.
 However, the report also noted an increase in domestic violence.
 Some police departments are intentionally arresting fewer people to prevent potential spread of coronavirus in jails; tackling the issues in alternative ways rather than making "physical arrests".
 Associated Press reported that in Chicago drug arrests fell 42% since the lockdowns, compared with the same period in 2019.
 Overall, crime in Chicago declined 10% following the outbreak of the pandemic.
 This decrease is being seen across cities globally as restrictions were increased to contain the virus.

 A detailed examination for one UK police force found variation in the onset of change by crime type when compared to 5-year averages.
-Some types of crime declined immediately from ‘global pandemic’ announcement from the World Health Organisation on 11 March 2020, others later.
+Some types of crime declined immediately from ‘global pandemic’ announcement from the World Health Organization on 11 March 2020, others later.
 Incidence of assault was inelastic but responsive to reduced workplace mobility.

 Following an increase in movement restrictions across nations, there are fewer people on the streets, causing a decrease in street crime.
 And with a larger population staying indoors at home, thefts and residential burglaries have decreased.
 In Colombia and El Salvador, following the lockdowns, many types of crime saw a decrease.
 In Peru, crime levels fell 84% in March.
 Alleged Serbian drug lord Dragoslav Kosmajac died of COVID-19.
 Karachi, one of "Asia's most crime-ridden cities", saw an entire week in March go by without any car thefts.
 In New York City, grand larceny declined by over 50% in April compared to the same period last year; however, the city saw a rise in commercial burglaries despite the overall fall of ~29% in major crimes.
 In Mexico, amid the pandemic, some criminal groups were seen handing out food supplies, while in other places in Mexico some criminals were facing unemployment.
 In Australia, border police found methamphetamine (crystal meth/ ice) being smuggled into the country in hand sanitizer bottles.